Diagnosing Breast Cancer

 Read our blog, A Woman’s Role in Her Breast Cancer Care and hear from a patient advocate as she talks about her breast cancer diagnosis, the importance of talking to her doctor and how social support helped her cope.

 Breast cancer is often first suspected when a lump or change is found in the breast or when an abnormal area is seen on a mammogram.

 Most of the time, these findings don’t turn out to be breast cancer.
 However, the only way to know for sure is through follow-up tests.

-This section describes how breast cancer is diagnosed and the factors that affect prognosis and guide treatment.
+This section describes how breast cancer is diagnosed and the factors that affect prognosis (chances for survival) and guide treatment.

 Follow-up tests after an abnormal finding on a screening test